hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/navigate/navigation.rst

 .. hint:: If You Get Lost

    If you get lost in 3D space, which is not uncommon, two hotkeys will help you:
-   :kbd:`Home` changes the view so that you can see all objects :menuselection:`View --> View All`, while :kbd:`NumpadPeriod` zooms the view to the currently selected objects when in perspective mode :menuselection:`View --> View Selected`.
+   :kbd:`Home` changes the view so that you can see all objects :menuselection:`View --> Frame All`, while :kbd:`NumpadPeriod` zooms the view to the currently selected objects when in perspective mode :menuselection:`View --> Frame Selected`.

-.. _3dview-nav-zoom-border:
+.. _3dview-nav-zoom-region:

-Zoom Border
+Zoom Region
 -----------

 .. admonition:: Reference
    :class: refbox

    :Mode:      All modes
-   :Menu:      :menuselection:`View --> Zoom Border`
+   :Menu:      :menuselection:`View --> Navigation --> Zoom Region...`
    :Hotkey:    :kbd:`Shift-B`

-The *Zoom Border* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D View.
+The *Zoom Region* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D View.

-You can access this through the *View* menu, or the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.
+You can access this through via the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.

 Alternatively you can zoom out using the :kbd:`MMB`.